agoering/spice-pinball/docs/scoreboard.md

 permalink: /docs/scoreboard/
 ---

 Now we will learn to display numbers on the scoreboard.

 The scoreboard also uses shift registers, and has data, clock, and latch pins.
-But we use a different class object (```Pb_dislay```) to talk to it.
+But we will use a different class object (```Pb_dislay```) to talk to it.

+Look at the back of the scoreboard.
+The pins are labeled - you should see from bottom to top VCC (positive voltage input), GND (ground), SER (data pin), CLKS (clock pin), CLKR (we will call this the latch), and some speaker pins.
+We won't use the speaker pins yet.

 <img src="{{ site.baseurl }}/img/scoreboard-back.png" style="width: 650px"/>

-Connect the scoreboard's clock, latch, and data pins to Arduino pins 8, 9, and 10 respectively.
-Also connect the scoreboard's ground pin to the 0 volts line on the bread board.
-Now upload this:
+Connect your scoreboard as follows:

+- clock (CLKS) to Arduino pin 8
+- latch (CLKR) to Arduino pin 9
+- data (SER) pins to Arduino pin 10
+- ground (GND) to ground line on breadboard.

-<a href="{{ site.baseurl }}/sketches/s2_sh04b.txt">s2_sh04b</a>
+Now upload this: <a href="{{ site.baseurl }}/sketches/s2_sh04b.txt">s2_sh04b</a>

 What are the numbers on the scoreboard doing?